 There are currently more than 170 chapters of Delta Mu Delta at colleges and universities throughout the United States, and more than 85,000 members.
 Plymouth State University has been initiating undergraduate and graduate students as Delta Mu Delta members since 1998.
-For more information, contact Bonnie Bechard at bbechard@plymouth.edu or Richard Sparks at rsparks@plymouth.edu.
+For more information, contact Bonnie Bechard at bbechard@plymouth.edu or Bruce Wiggett at bwwiggett1@plymouth.edu.